Historic Preservation

 - List of proposed materials or product specifications/cut sheet

-- Larger projects: Completed Landmarks Commission Application and materials listed on page 2.
+- Larger projects: Completed Landmarks Commission Application Form

-- If you must send individual files, they must be either .doc, .docx, .pdf, .jpg, or .png.
+- If you cannot combine and must send individual files, they must be .doc, .docx, .pdf, .jpg, or .png

-- Label attachments with your address and the date.
+- Label email attachments with your address and date

 - Individual emails cannot exceed 20 MB.
 If you split up your materials into more than one email, list the number in the subject.
 For instance: "Landmarks Application -123 Elm Street - email 1 of 4", “…2 of 4", etc. Label attachments “Site Plan 1 of 3", “…2 of 3", etc.